-I recently visited three cities along the Turkish Riviera—Kusadasi, Cesme and Bodrum—as a guest of Louis Cruises.
+I recently visited three cities along the Turkish Riviera—Kusadasi, Cesme and Bodrum—as a guest of Celestyal Cruises.
 (If you haven’t already, check out my other stories in the series (part 1 on Greece and part 2 on Aegean cruises.)
 Now, I present to you the Turkish Riviera and 5 reasons you must go:

 1. Ephesus (Efes) — Izmir Providence

 Of all of the ancient ruins in this country, Ephesus seems to top all of them no matter who you ask.
 In fact, it’s the best-preserved classical city in the eastern Mediterranean.
 In the 10th century BC, Ephesus was a coastal city with a population of around 225,000.
 It became one of the largest cities in the Roman Empire and was notorious for its wealth and luxury between the 1st and 4th centuries.

 Tip: The view of the city of Ephesus from the Terrace Houses is quite spectacular.
 After walking through the Houses, you’ll see the lookout spot to your right before you walk down the steps.
 The above photo was taken there!

 Today, it’s a UNESCO World Heritage Site and a must-see for any visitor.
 Walk through Ephesus to see the Agora, the Odeon, the Library of Celsus, the marble-paved main Street of Kouretes, the Baths of Scholastica, the Great Theatre, Trajan’s Fountain and the Public Latrines.
 I was awestruck for most of this half-day trip by the ancient beauty and intricate detail that remains today.